A cheeky little monkey swings in

 Team Leader, Gerald Asher, said: “We are delighted to welcome the new addition because there has never been a black-tailed silvery marmoset born at ZSL London Zoo before.
 The baby has settled in very well and is already popular with the public.
 We have a hands-off policy with these types of baby animals, so our only direct involvement so far is to feed the adults water.”

-Take a look at the 2 week old baby in our video below.
+Take a look at the baby when it is just 2 weeks old in our video below.